webrtc/samples/src/content/extensions/desktopcapture/README.md

 You are now capturing a window or your desktop.

 You can use this example to integrate with your own web app as well.
-Just make sure to service your app over HTTPS and change the `content_scripts` and  `permissions` URLs to match your webapp URL.
+Just make sure to serve your app over HTTPS and change the `content_scripts` and  `permissions` URLs to match your webapp URL.